X

 • Carefully consider the practical purpose of mirrors in a walk-in wardrobe and make sure that you position them in places that fulfil that duty.
 They should be angled to give you the best possible view of your clothing and accessories in a well-conceived, effortless way.

-• They have the ability to maximise the sensation of space, so If you’re working in a confined area, use them extensively or even opt for a mirror-finish on your doors.
+• They can maximise the sensation of space, so if you're working in a confined area, use them extensively or even opt for a mirror finish on your doors.

 • Don't place your mirror behind obstructions such as seating or a peninsula.
 Again, the goal is to see yourself from head to toe.